dharmtejaa/Password-Generator/README.md

 # **Password Generator**

-Task 3: Password Generator Implementation (Slash Mark Internship)

-This repository contains the implementation of Task 3 for the Slash Mark Company internship.
-The task involved creating a password generator using Python.
-The password generator generates strong and secure passwords based on user-defined criteria.
+The Password Generator GUI is a Python program designed to generate strong and secure passwords with ease.
+This graphical application allows users to customize password lengths and composition, providing them with highly secure passwords for various purposes.

 ## **Features**